Killing of Judy Smith: Sightings in Asheville area

 Several people in the Asheville area recalled having seen Judy, or a woman matching her description, in April.
 A clerk at a local retailer said: "She seemed very alert to me.
 She was very pleasant.
 I didn't see anything about her that would indicate that she wasn't right in any way."
 The woman she talked to said her husband was an attorney from Boston, attending a conference in Philadelphia, and during that time she had just decided to go to the Asheville area.

 An employee at the Biltmore Estate also recalls seeing Judy.
 At a campground near where her body was found, the owner recalls that she drove up in a gray sedan filled with boxes and bags, asked if she could spend the night there in her car, and drove away after learning she could not.
 A deli owner in the same area told the Philadelphia City Paper that Judy came up to her store in a gray sedan and bought $30 worth of sandwiches and a toy truck.
 Local investigators consider these sightings credible.

 Theories

 Investigators with the Buncombe County sheriff's office have ruled out Jeffrey Smith, who died in 2005, as a suspect, since as he was morbidly obese they believe he would have been physically unable to have taken his wife's body up the slope to where it was found.
 His presence at the conference during the day Judy disappeared has also been corroborated.
-The Philadelphia police, however, never completely eliminated him as a suspect.
+The Philadelphia police, however, never eliminated him as a suspect.